rbrianshutt/ad_managing_users_and_groups/README.md

 ![](https://github.com/rbrianshutt/ad_managing_users_and_groups/blob/main/Google%20IT%20Support%20Active%20Directory/example(local)users.PNG)
 <br />
 <br />
 <b>If we try to right click and enable a newly created account we will get an error message.
-We need to reset the password before an account can be enabled.</b>
+We need to set the password before an account can be enabled.</b>
 <br/>

 ![](https://github.com/rbrianshutt/ad_managing_users_and_groups/blob/main/Google%20IT%20Support%20Active%20Directory/failed_to_enable_account_alex.PNG)